mayo-nesso/mayo-nesso.github.io/content/about.md

 Funny to say; I didn't feel it demmanding enough! and  the siren call of code was too strong to resist.

-So, I regrouped Trops and went back into software.
+So, I regrouped troops and went back into software.
 </br>
 I landed a job at a startup in Santiago, Chile, creating video games, as you can guess no more office t-shirts.
 </br>
-The startup later caught the eye of *DeNA*, leading to an unexpected plot twist that transported me to the tech mecca of San Francisco.
+The startup later caught the eye of *DeNA*, leading to an interesting plot twist that transported me to the tech mecca of San Francisco.

 Like any good startup story, there were ups and downs, invaluable learnings, and my first mass layoff experience.
 Great years, no doubt.